-Introduces principles of ethical thinking and applies them to situations and models for business decision-making.
-Explores and analyzes business ethics issues relating to the nature of the corporation, work in the corporation, the corporation and society, and the development of the corporate culture.
-Provides a conceptual and systematic study of corporate ethics in an effort to develop consistent criteria for business ethics decision-making.
+This course introduces principles of ethical thinking and applies them to situations and models for business decision-making.
+It explores and analyzes business ethics issues relating to the nature of the corporation, work in the corporation, the corporation and society, and the development of the corporate culture.
+The course provides a conceptual and systematic study of corporate ethics in an effort to develop consistent criteria for business ethics decision-making.

 ETH 701 Internship in Business Ethics (3 credits)

 This course is a three-credit field-based educational experience for Bentley graduate students that provides the opportunity to (1) observe ethics and compliance practices, (2) apply and test hands-on the ethics/value concepts and methods learned in classes, (3) develop leadership skills, (4) test aptitude and personal preferences for various career directions, and (5) establish a basis for future professional employment.
 In order to receive academic credit, students must work 12-14 weeks at an organization suitable for the individual student's field learning experience, and complete specific requirements during the internship, demonstrating the ability to apply and integrate business ethics strategies and concepts.

 ETH 750 Managing Ethics in Organizations (3 credits)